 Recommended Sexuality Book List for Children

 The aim of the book list is just to get you started with some resource ideas, it is definitely not complete.
 Let me know if you have any recommendations of more great books that we could add.
 Good luck with the many, many, many, sexuality conversations you need to be having with your kids.
 Remember to always be an askable parent.
 We hope you find the resources useful.
-“Let’s get started it’s easier than you think”.DOWNLOAD THE BOOKLIST
+“Let’s get started it’s easier than you think”.ACCESS THE BOOK LIST

 Healthy Sexuality Conversations Membership

 Work closely with Vanessa: access to Live Q&A’s, courses, ebooks, videos to learn more so that you can have essential conversations with your kids.

 For parents of children 5 to 11-years-oldTELL ME MORE